endangereddataweek/endangereddataweek.org/_events/2017-04-17-what-is-endangered-data.md

 layout: post
 date: "2017-04-17"
 time: "10:15:00 AM"
+excerpt: >
-excerpt: "What is endangered data and how do we identify it?
+  What is endangered data and how do we identify it?
 What are the risks of this data disappearing or being curtailed?
-Come to this workshop to..."
+Come to this workshop to...
 location_city: "University of Nebraska at Omaha"
 location_physical: "Criss Library, rm.
 232"
 title: "What is Endangered Data?"